xdssio/goldilox/readme.md

 df = pd.DataFrame(iris.data, columns=features)
 df['target'] = iris.target

-# we don't need to provide raw example if we do the training - it would be sampeld automatically.
+# we don't need to provide raw example if we do the training from the Goldilox Pipeline - it would be taken automatically from the first row.
 classifier = XGBClassifier(n_estimators=10, verbosity=0, use_label_encoder=False)
 pipeline = Pipeline.from_sklearn(classifier).fit(df[features], df['target'])
 assert pipeline.validate()